evgenii-petukhov/LetsTalk.Server/README.md

 * understand the main principles of microservice architecture, event-driven development, and experienced in using Apache Kafka
 ## Architecture
 ![scheme](scheme-compressed.svg)
+The front-end is an Angular single-page application which uses NgRx for reactive state management.
 The back-end implements microservice architecture.
-There are a few microservices, such as
+The table below describes each ot them.

 | Microservice name | Protocol | Description |
 | ----------- | ----------- | ----------- |